• Written by

 Most Americans on Social Security must pay income taxes on their Social Security benefits.
 You may have to pay taxes on 50% to 85% of your Social Security income, depending on your income.

 Spousal, survivor and disability benefits follow the same basic income tax rules as Social Security benefits.
-However, SSI benefits for people with low incomes and limited resources are not taxed.
+However, benefits for people with low incomes and limited resources are not taxed.

-Social Security benefits are generally subject to federal income tax, however, the extent to which they are taxed depends on the individual's income level and filing status.
+Social Security benefits are generally subject to federal income tax; however, the extent to which they are taxed depends on the individual's income level and filing status.

 Andrew Lokenauth, Founder of Fluent in Finance